 - Cultivate an inclusive space for learning and where writers can exchange ideas that matter to them

-- Help students understand and respond to feedback in useful ways
+- Help writers understand and respond to feedback in useful ways

-- Help students increase their confidence as communicators
+- Help writers increase their confidence as communicators

 - Cultivate and maintain campus partnerships with other units and faculty

-- Engage in outreach and in-class workshops/class visits in order to increase student participation in the TLC
+- Engage in outreach and in-class workshops in order to model and practice rhetorical and disciplinary communication

 - Engage in practices that celebrate a diverse range of student strengths as communicators

-- Help students achieve academic and professional success in ways that are self-conscious and critical of themselves as language/symbol users
+- Help students achieve academic and professional success through conscious use of language

 STATEMENT ON ANTIRACIST AND SOCIAL JUSTICE WORK IN THE WRITING CENTER

 The writing center works from several important beliefs that are crucial to helping writers write and succeed in a racist society.
 The racist conditions of our society are not simply a matter of bias or prejudice that some people hold.
 In fact, most racism, for instance, is not accomplished through intent.
 Racism is the normal condition of things.
 Racism is pervasive.
 It is in the systems, structures, rules, languages, expectations, and guidelines that make up our classes, school, and society.
 For example, linguistic and writing research has shown clearly for many decades that there is no inherent “standard” of English.
 Language is constantly changing.
 These two facts make it very difficult to justify placing people in hierarchies or restricting opportunities and privileges because of the way people communicate in particular versions of English.

 Because we all live, work, learn, and communicate within such racist systems, the consultants in the writing center assume that a big part of our job is to help students become more critical of these unjust language structures as they affect students’ writing and the judgment of that writing.
 In particular, being aware of racism as structural offers students the best chances to develop as writers and succeed on their own terms in an inherently racist society.